Cartoon image of a man showing his arm where he received a vaccination

 covid.immune.org.nz

-In New Zealand, conjugate vaccines protect against groups A, C, Y and W (Menactra or Nimenrix) or group C only (NeisVac-C), and the multicomponent recombinant vaccine protects against group B only (Bexsero).
-For best protection against all meningococcal disease in New Zealand, separate vaccinations against group B disease and groups A, C, Y and W disease are recommended.
+In New Zealand, conjugate vaccines protect against groups A, C, W and Y (MenQuadfi or Nimenrix), and the multicomponent recombinant vaccine protects against group B (Bexsero).
+For best protection against all meningococcal disease in New Zealand, separate vaccinations against group B disease and groups A, C, W and Y disease are recommended.

 Responses to vaccine